All Episodes

 She will be back.

-I think as the Huffington Post, some woman writing about this recount show last night on HBO, which a movie, a documentary.
+Some woman writing about this recount show last night on HBO, which a movie, a documentary.

-It was fictionalized in a lot of places, said, you know, after watching this, I'm just as glad Gore didn't win, because that movie shows the Republican bullies would have destroyed his administration anyway.
+It was fictionalized in a lot of places, said, you know, after watching this, I'm just as glad Gore didn't win because that movie shows the Republican bullies would have destroyed his administration anyway.